franciscomvargas/descraper/README.md

  - Try it out:
    1. When Query is filled with a array of strings press the "Expand Queries" button;

-   2. Select the candidates that best fit your queries;
+   2. Select the candidates that best fit your queries:

    ![UI Expand Queries](Descraper_UI_ExpandQuery.PNG)

    3. Finally when you press "Initiate DeScraper" the selected candidates will be added to the post request as `expansionterms`:

    ![Request With Expansion Terms](Descraper_UI_PayloadW_expansionterms.PNG)
 </details>